ChaiebDhia/ChaiebDhia/README.md

 ---

-I build AI systems that ship to production.
-Not demos  platforms.
+I build AI systems that ship.
+Not prototypes — production.

 I own the full stack: data pipelines, model training, multi-agent orchestration, hybrid RAG, secure API design, and MLOps delivery.
-Currently finishing an Engineering degree in Intelligent Software Engineering at ESPRIT (EUR-ACE, July 2026) while serving as **sole architect** of DeepCoin-Core at YEBNI  a 5-agent LangGraph platform with 47,705-vector hybrid retrieval, EfficientNet-B3 at 80.03% TTA accuracy across 438 classes, and **zero hallucination on structured facts**  delivered solo on a 7-service Docker stack with 122 automated tests and a documented novel ML research finding.
+For my project at YEBNI, I architected DeepCoin-Core — a 5-agent LangGraph platform with 47,705-vector hybrid retrieval, EfficientNet-B3 at 80.03% TTA accuracy across 438 classes, and zero hallucination on structured facts through citation-constrained RAG.
+Delivered end-to-end on a 7-service Docker stack with 133 automated tests, a full-stack Next.js 15 frontend, and a documented novel ML research finding on intra-dataset distribution shift.

+Open to AI/ML Engineer roles.
+Immediate relocation.

 ---